catalyst-cloud/catalystcloud-docs/source/getting-started.rst

 providing language bindings and tools that makes it easy for you to use the Catalyst Cloud.

-The official OpenStack clients are the native Python bidings for the OpenStack APIs and the recommended SDK for the Catalyst Cloud: https://wiki.openstack.org/wiki/OpenStackClients
+The official OpenStack clients are the native Python bindings for the OpenStack APIs and the recommended SDK for the Catalyst Cloud: https://wiki.openstack.org/wiki/OpenStackClients